Open-Science-Training-Handbook/Open-Science-Training-Handbook_SK/02OpenScienceBasics/06OpenLicensingAndFileFormats.md

 * Informujte používateľov, kde nájdu viac informácií o tejto licencii.
 Let users know where they can find more information about this license.

-* Vysvetlite, že licencia sa vzťahuje na dáta a nie na obsah, ktorý dáta predstavujú \(otvorená licencia na metadáta nie je to isté ako samotný otvorený obsah, na ktorý sa nevzťahujú autorské práva alebo ktorý je možno voľne používať\).  _časť vety v átvorke mi moc nedáva zmysel    Explain that the license applies to the data, and not the content that the data represents \(an open license on the metadata is not the same as the content itself being open, out of copyright, or able to be used freely\).
+* Vysvetlite, že licencia sa vzťahuje na dáta a nie na obsah, ktorý dáta predstavujú \(otvorená licencia na metadáta nie je to isté ako samotný otvorený obsah, na ktorý sa nevzťahujú autorské práva alebo ktorý je možno voľne používať\).
+Explain that the license applies to the data, and not the content that the data represents \(an open license on the metadata is not the same as the content itself being open, out of copyright, or able to be used freely\).

 * Vysvetlite, prečo bola zvolená daná licencia.